To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 If you’re traveling internationally for an extended period of time, it could be best for you to get a new phone number.
 The biggest issue most people run into with this is not having an MIEI unlocked phone.

 What is an MIEI unlocked phone?
 Remember the days when we all had different colored Razr phones and would switch SIM cards with our friends for no real reason?
-There was always that one friend who had Sprint (or was it Nextel at the time still), and couldn't switch with everyone who had good 'ole Cingular.
+There was always that one friend who had Sprint and couldn’t switch with everyone who had Cingular.

-Basically when you buy a contract from your carrier in the US (and other countries), they lock it with a code so you can't just use a promotion, then go back to using a different service.
-Smart of them, but inconvenient for you because now you can't put an international sim card into your phone.
+Basically when you buy a contract from your carrier in the US (and other countries), they lock it with a code so you can’t just use one company’s promotion on a phone, then return to using a different service.
+Smart of them, but inconvenient for you because now you can’t put an international sim card into your phone.

 The main carriers in Italy are TIM, WIND, and Vodaphone.